-In almost every city in the US and in fact, maybe in the entire world, there’s at least one pizza place.
-It conquered the whole world even before internet or cell phones.
+In almost every city in the US and maybe in the entire world, you can find a pizzeria.
+Pizza conquered the whole world before the internet or cell phones had their first prototypes.

 Pizza is the empire on which the sun never sets.
-Its crusty pie, soft yet spicy tomato sauce and stretching cheese is the foundation of any house party from Tokyo through London and New York to Sydney.
+Its firm crusts, sweet yet spicy tomato sauce and stretchy cheese are the foundation of any house party from Tokyo to London, New York to Sydney.

 Everyone has their own favourite kind.
-Many love the look and taste of a fresh pepperoni pizza, with red meat slices sprinkled on hot, baked mozzarella.
-Others prefer veggies: spinach, onions, sometimes mushrooms.
-There are some people that put a pineapple on their pizza.
+Many love the look and taste of a fresh pepperoni pizza; its red meat slices sprinkled over hot, baked mozzarella.
+Others prefer veggies: spinach, onions, mushrooms, maybe some fresh peppers.
+There are even some people that put a pineapple on their pizza.
 And they love it.

-We’re all different, but we are united under the pizza banner.
+We're all different, but we are all united under the banner of pizza.
 There are not many things in life that beat that warm feeling of a full, fresh box of yummy pizza on your lap.

 Pizza calculator - how to measure value for money

 But what pizza should you get?
-Most pizza places offer their pies more than one size.
+Most pizza places offer more than just one size.
 Everybody likes to have a choice.
-Some want just a small one, to make sure you’ll eat everything in one sitting.
-On the other hand, others believe that less is more unless there’s pizza.
+Some want just a small one, to make sure you'll eat everything in one sitting.
+On the other hand, others believe that less is more, unless it's pizza.